 If you want to learn more about these structures, you can head on over to my article where I explain them in more detail.

 Finally, avoid over pruning your tomato plants!
 When you cut off suckers (vines), you also remove leaves.

-Without enough leaves, the fruit does not have enough protection from sunlight.
+Without enough leaves, the fruit does not have enough shade to protect it from sunlight.
 This will make it more likely that your tomatoes will suffer from sunscald.

 Keep your plants watered to ensure that the leaves do not wilt.
 Non-wilted leaves will provide more shade for the fruit.

 Tomato plants can still produce fruit without direct sunlight, but they would need an artificial light source to grow indoors, or indirect sunlight outdoors.
 Remember that you will always get a better harvest if your tomato plants get full sunlight.